lukcic/devops/AWS/SysAdmin/StorageAdvanced.md

 #### Blocking public access

 Options:
-* Block all public access
+* block all public access
 * from new ACLs
 * from any ACLs
 * from new public bucket or access point policies